opendocsg/opendoc-supreme-court-practice-directions-2021/PART-14-Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act.md

-# Part 14: Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act
+# Part 14: Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act 1966 and appeals to the General Division under the Medical Registration Act 1997

 <ul type="*">
 	<li>116.
 Application of this Part</li>
 	<li>117.
 Whether an appeal to the Court of Appeal is to be heard by 5 or any greater uneven number of Judges</li>
+	<li>117A.
+Applications that may be made either to the General Division or an appellate Court</li>
 	<li>118.
 Appeals Information Sheet for civil appeals to the Appellate Division and the Court of Appeal</li>
 	<li>119.
 Page limits</li>
 	<li>120.
 Formatting requirements for written Cases and written submissions</li>